 Lesson 3: The quintessential side hustle shopping list contains four items.

 If you end up with an idea for a side hustle that requires you to take out a $10,000 loan, you’ve done it wrong.
 I shouldn’t be expensive.
 That said, there are four low- to no-cost items you should add to your metaphorical launch shopping cart:

 - A website.
 Today, if you’re not online, you don’t exist, and a one-page website is a great way to communicate everything you need to whoever’s interested with a simple link.
 All you need is a domain and hosting.
 Thanks to a free content management system like WordPress, you’ll be set with about $10/month.

 - A social media profile.
 Note “a” profile.
 Not two dozen.
 Pick a platform that you like, where you’ll enjoy creating content and that suits your audience and focus on that.

 - A scheduling tool.
-With a free calendar appointment service like Calendly, people can schedule appointments with you without a single email.
+With a free calendar appointment service like Calendly or Appointy, people can schedule appointments with you without a single email.
 Eliminates all the back and forth.

 - A payment system.
 To let people purchase right on your simple site, you need some kind of shopping cart or PayPal checkout.
 I recommend Gumroad.

 With this simple setup, you’ve got your full sales workflow covered.
 For example, a potential buyer might go from your Twitter profile to your website, read the copy, then buy a consultation through Gumroad and afterwards will receive your Calendly link to schedule it.

 Once you have this in place, it’s time to hustle for your side hustle!